calum74/sequence/docs/tutorial.md

 ```

 ## Creating sequences

+The file [creation.cpp](../samples/creation.cpp) shows the various ways that sequences can be created.

 The `seq()` function is used to create sequences for a variety of situations.
 It returns a lightweight wrapper for an appropriate sequence object.